Wisconsin Supreme Court Rejects RFK Jr. Bid to Get His Name Off State Ballot

 Bradley also raised concerns over the “immense” ramifications of the case, saying that keeping a non-candidate such as Kennedy on the ballot could lead to confusion among voters.

 “Voters may cast their ballots in favor of a candidate who withdrew his candidacy, thereby losing their right to cast a meaningful vote.
-Ballots listing a non-candidate mislead voters and may skew a presidential election,” the justice stated.
+Ballots listing a non-candidate mislead voters and may skew a presidential election,” the justice wrote.

 Kennedy withdrew from the presidential race at the end of August, endorsing former President Donald Trump and seeking to have his name removed from the ballot in key battleground states so as not to split the conservative vote.

 After the WEC voted to keep Kennedy on the ballot despite his request to be removed, he filed a lawsuit in early September, alleging discrimination.
-His attorneys claimed that major-party candidates were subject to a “different playbook” from the one for independent or third-party candidates, who faced a tighter deadline to pull their nominations.
+His attorneys claimed that major-party candidates were subject to a “different playbook” from the one applied to independent or third-party candidates, who faced a tighter deadline to pull their nominations.

 Dane County Circuit Judge Stephen Ehlke denied Kennedy’s request on Sept.
 16, and stated that many county clerks had already sent out ballots for printing with Kennedy’s name included ahead of a looming deadline.